-The expedition team consists of 21 researchers from all Pacific salmon producing countries and a highly experienced crew.
+The expedition team consisted of 21 researchers from all Pacific salmon producing countries and a highly experienced crew.
 Surveys of abundance and condition of salmon in their first winter-at-sea are a logical extension of the early marine survival studies conducted in many nearshore marine areas.
-This expedition will focus on discovering the mechanisms regulating production through international collaboration.
+This expedition was focused on discovering the mechanisms regulating production through international collaboration.

 2019 International Gulf of Alaska Expedition Cruise Report

 What did they find?

 Driven by the vision that a high seas winter survey of salmon in an International Year of the Salmon could be a transformative vehicle to galvanize five countries around a pulse of effort to understand the mechanisms driving the production of salmon, Dr. Dick Beamish has led a campaign to make it a reality.
 Dr. Beamish an emeritus scientist originally with Fisheries and Oceans Canada and Dr. Brian Riddell, the Executive Director of the Pacific Salmon Foundation led the funding drive that raised $1.2M to charter the Russian Vessel the Professor Kaganovsky.
 Donors included private individuals, NGO’s, Provincial and Federal governments.